-Decision Magazine is celebrating Billy Graham’s 100th year with a look back on his decades of ministry.
 In the 1950s, God multiplied opportunities for Billy Graham as he proclaimed the Gospel through radio and television.
 His Crusades at home and abroad also brought multitudes to faith in Jesus Christ.
-Here is a look at the 1950s, as published in this February’s Decision Magazine.
+Here is a look at the 1950s, as published by Decision Magazine.

 On a scorching July 20, 1957, some 100,000 people packed the stands and outfield of Yankee Stadium for what was intended to be the final day of the New York Crusade.
 Another 20,000 people were turned away.
 The Crusade had already been extended once, from June 30 to July 20.
 But seeing the overwhelming hunger for the Gospel, the Crusade committee discussed the possibility of extending the Crusade again.
 Mr. Graham was physically exhausted from the first six weeks of the Crusade, but he felt no peace about stopping.
 After much prayer, the committee extended the meetings for as long as Madison Square Garden was available: Labor Day weekend.